-- CROSS - The cross-grain runs from side to side along the weft.
+- CROSSGRAIN - The cross-grain runs from side to side along the weft threads.
 This is perpendicular to the selvage.

 - BIAS - The bias grain runs diagonally across the fabric.
 It is cut at a 45 degree angle.
 The bias grain creates the elasticity attributed to bias tape or cutting on the bias for stretch.

 Fabric Grainline Across the Straight Grain